-Representative Harold Rogers (R-KY, 5th) introduced the “Full-Year Continuing Appropriations Act, 2011” (H.R.
-1) authorizing appropriations for the remaining seven months of FY 2011 (the first 5 months of FY 2011 were funded under FY 2010 level).
-The proposed reductions in global health funding (when compared to FY 2010 totals) included in this appropriations bill are provided in the table below.
+Representative Harold Rogers (R-KY, 5th) introduced the “Department of Defense and Full-Year Continuing Appropriations Act, 2011” (H.R.
+1473) authorizing appropriations for the remaining six months of FY 2011 (the first 6 months of FY 2011 were funded under FY 2010 levels).
+The proposed funding totals for global health (as compared to FY 2010 totals) included in this appropriations bill are provided in the table below.

 Timeline of the bill: